burnsr77/burnsr77.github.io/cv/index.md

 2017 	2-day University of Calgary map-a-thon for Geography Awareness Week and GIS Day, contributing to Building Canada 2020.

 2015	Formatting and Sharing Your Syllabus with Markdown and Github.
 Invited workshop at Temple University, 10/30/2015.

-2013 Interview for the Digital Humanitarian Network, "Guidance for Collaborating with Formal Humanitarian Organizations." http://app.box.com/s/w25sqotkg4qc2f2ch1ii.

-2012 Interview for Simpson Center for the Humanities News, "Doctoral Student Ryan Burns Selected to Present on Digital Scholarship at UW HuskyFest 2012." http://bit.ly/HUCIQS.

-2012 Interview for UW Today, "UW Leads in Connecting Scholarship with Community." http://bit.ly/yQ77sX.

 <a name="tech"> </a>